albebaubles/ABControls/README.md

 • ABTouchDraw -- Similar to ABSignatureCapture -- allows for simple drawing with return data as an image.
 Very nasic, plenty of room for enhancement

-I have created some placeholder classes for controls I plan to implement in the near future.
+Additionally, I have created some placeholder classes for controls I plan to implement in the near future.

+Thank you!
+All feedback welcome.